ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/docs/writing_new_bt_plugin.md

 ### 3. Add plugin library name to config

-In order for the BT Navigator node to discover the plugin we’ve just registered, we need to list the plugin library name under the bt_navigator node in the configuration YAML file.
+In order for the BT Navigator node to discover the plugin we've just registered, we need to list the plugin library name under the bt_navigator node in the configuration YAML file.
 Configuration should look similar to the one shown below.
 Take note of nav2_wait_action_bt_node listed under plugin_lib_names.

 ```yaml
 bt_navigator: